 Music for the podcast was created by David Hazardous, and artwork was created by Dona Park.

 Introducing Pedagogies for Peace

-Join hosts Ashley Bohrer, assistant professor of gender and peace studies, and Justin de Leon, visiting assistant professor, for "Pedagogies for Peace: Intersectional and Decolonial Teaching," an audio series that foregrounds critical pedagogies with a focus on intersectionality and decoloniality.
+Join hosts Ashley Bohrer, assistant professor of gender and peace studies, and Justin de Leon, senior advisor with the Mediation Program and former visiting assistant professor, for "Pedagogies for Peace: Intersectional and Decolonial Teaching," an audio series that foregrounds critical pedagogies with a focus on intersectionality and decoloniality.
 Each week, Ashley and Justin are joined by professors and teachers for wide-ranging conversations about new ways of teaching peace.

 Episode 1: A Conversation with Matthew Wildcat